wheelhappybicycles/wheelhappybicycles.github.io/_pages/rental_prices.md

 </table>

 <center>
-  <h3> For bicycle repair casts or inquiries on purchasing new bikes and accessories, call us at (508)-627-5928 or visit the shop at 8 South Water Street, Edgartown, MA 02539.
+  <h3> For bicycle repair costs or inquiries on purchasing new bikes and accessories, call us at (508)-627-5928 or visit the shop at 8 South Water Street, Edgartown, MA 02539.
   </h3>
 </center>